PayalVerma1/wallet_lazorkit/app/example-02-transfer/README.md

 1. User connects using passkey (Example 01)
 2. Smart wallet is restored or created
 3. User clicks **Send USDC (Gasless)**
+4. Associated Token Accounts (ATAs) are resolved
+5. Missing recipient ATA is created automatically (if needed)
-4. USDC transfer instruction is created
+6. USDC transfer instruction is created
-5. Transaction is signed using Face ID / Touch ID
+7. Transaction is signed using Face ID / Touch ID
-6. Lazorkit paymaster covers the gas fee
+8. Lazorkit paymaster covers the gas fee
-7. Transaction is submitted on-chain
+9. Transaction is submitted on-chain

 ---